Fresh Crab and Rapini Bruschetta

 Sprinkle sugar and vinegar on top, without stirring.
 Increase the heat momentarily and cover the frying pan, allowing the vinegar and sugar to permeate the vegetable mixture.
 Cook covered for a couple of minutes.
 Uncover and stir all the vegetables, including the top layer of thinly sliced tomatoes.
 Remove from stove.
 Add salt to taste.

-Plate the caputina, drizzle with Domenica Fiore Monaco organic extra virgin olive oil.
+Plate the caputina, drizzle with Domenica Fiore Novello di Notte organic extra virgin olive oil.